Alchemy: History

-Alchemy encompasses several philosophical traditions spanning some four millennia and three continents.
-These traditions' general penchant for cryptic and symbolic language makes it hard to trace their mutual influences and genetic relationships.
-Three major strands exist which appear to be mostly independent, at least in their earlier stages: Chinese alchemy, centered in China; Indian alchemy, centered on the Indian subcontinent; and Western alchemy, which occurred around the Mediterranean and whose center shifted over the millennia from Greco-Roman Egypt to the Islamic world, and finally medieval Europe.
+Alchemy comprises a plurality of philosophical traditions extending across approximately four millennia and spanning three continents.
+The marked tendency of these traditions toward esoteric and highly symbolic modes of expression renders it difficult to reconstruct their patterns of mutual influence and genealogical relationships.
+Three major strands exist which appear to be mostly independent, at least in their earlier stages: Chinese alchemy, centered in China; Indian alchemy (Rasayana), centered on the Indian subcontinent; and Western alchemy, which occurred around the Mediterranean Basin and whose center shifted over the millennia from Greco-Roman Egypt to the Muslim world, and finally medieval Europe.
 Chinese alchemy was closely connected to Taoism and Indian alchemy with the Dharmic faiths.
 In contrast, Western alchemy developed its philosophical system mostly independent of but influenced by various Western religions.
 It is still an open question whether these three strands share a common origin, or to what extent they influenced each other.

 Hellenistic Egypt

 Ambix, cucurbit and retort of Zosimos (man.
 Paris, Grec 2327).

-The start of Western alchemy may generally be traced to ancient and Hellenistic Egypt, where the city of Alexandria was a center of alchemical knowledge, and retained its pre-eminence through most of the Greek and Roman periods.
+The start of Western alchemy may generally be traced to Hellenistic Egypt, where the city of Alexandria was a center of alchemical knowledge, and retained its pre-eminence through most of the Greek and Roman periods.
 Following the work of André-Jean Festugière, modern scholars see alchemical practice in the Roman Empire as originating from the Egyptian goldsmith's art, Greek philosophy and different religious traditions.
 Tracing the origins of the alchemical art in Egypt is complicated by the pseudepigraphic nature of texts from the Greek alchemical corpus.
-The treatises of Zosimos of Panopolis, the earliest historically attested author (fl. c.
-300 AD), can help in situating the other authors.
+The treatises of Zosimos of Panopolis, the earliest historically attested author, can help in situating the other authors.
 Zosimus based his work on that of older alchemical authors, such as Mary the Jewess, Pseudo-Democritus, and Agathodaimon, but very little is known about any of these authors.
-The most complete of their works, The Four Books of Pseudo-Democritus, were probably written in the first century AD.
+The most complete of their works, the Four Books of Pseudo-Democritus, were probably written in the first century AD.